 The primary objective of our cash investment activities is to preserve principal while at the same time maximizing the income we receive from our investments without significantly increasing risk.
 Some of the securities that we invest in may be subject to market risk.
 This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
 For example, if we hold a security that was issued with a fixed interest rate at the then-prevailing rate and the interest rate later rises, the principal amount of our investment will probably decline.
-A hypothetical 50 basis point increase in interest rates reduces the fair value of our available-for-sale securities at September 30, 2009 by approximately \$0.6 million.
+A hypothetical 50 basis point increase in interest rates reduces the fair value of our available-for-sale securities at March 31, 2010 by approximately \$0.5 million.
 To minimize this risk, we intend to maintain our portfolio of cash equivalents and marketable securities in a variety of securities, including commercial paper, government and non-government debt securities and/or money market funds that invest in such securities.
 We have no holdings of derivative financial or commodity instruments.

-As of September 30, 2009, our investments consisted of investments in corporate and government notes and obligations, certificates of deposits or in money market accounts and checking funds with variable market rates of interest.
+As of March 31, 2010, our investments consisted of investments in corporate and government notes and obligations, certificates of deposits or in money market accounts and checking funds with variable market rates of interest.
 We believe our credit risk is immaterial.
 We measure our cash equivalents and marketable securities at fair value on a recurring basis and have significant observable inputs where there are identical or comparable assets in the market to use in establishing our fair value measurements.
 We use significant observable inputs that include but are not limited to benchmark yields, reported trades, broker/dealer quotes, and issuer spreads.
-Generally, the types of instruments we invest in are not traded on a market such as the NASDAQ Global Market.
-We consider these inputs to be Level 2 inputs.
 Generally, the types of instruments we invest in are not traded on a market such as the NASDAQ Global Market, which we would consider to be Level 1 inputs.
+We generally consider our inputs to be Level 2 inputs.
 We do not have any investments that would require inputs considered to be Level 3.
 We use the bid price to establish fair value.